MarioLFB/P2CodeInstitute/README.md

 6. Color Hex: [Link](https://color-hex.org/)

 ## Features
-The page consists of three page (Cover Page, Main Page and Informative Page), and twelve features
+The page consists of three page (Cover Page, Main Page and Informative Page), and thirteen features

 ### Cover Page

 - Image Logo and Main Text Slogan
 The Logo is the first thing visible when accessing the Cover Page, providing visual information to the user about the purpose of the Website, which is the Quiz.
 The Main Text Slogan reinforces the site's purpose to persuade the User to access the Quiz.
-- User stories covered: 1
+- User stories covered: 1, 8  and 10
 <details><summary>Image Logo and Main Text Slogan</summary>
 <img src="docs\features\logo_slogantext.png">
 </details>